 The word on the top of the stack replaces the previous contents of the memory, register, or segment register operand.
 The stack pointer is incremented by 2 to point to the new top of stack.

-If the destination operand is a segment register, the value POPed will be a paragraph number.
+If the destination operand is a segment register, the value POPed will be a paragraph number, restore registers from the stack

 POP CS is NOT allowed.